GaetanPelletier/Dog_breeds_DL/README.md

 # Dog_breeds_DL
-This is a educational project.

-In order to discover deep learning (*CNN from scratch* and *transfer learning*), I had to build a model, which can predict a dog breed from an image.

-You would find my application here: https://gradio.app/g/GaetanPelletier/Dog_breeds_DL
+This is a repository used by Gradio in order to depploy my application for dog breeds classification.

-The dataset used can be found here: http://vision.stanford.edu/aditya86/ImageNetDogs/
+The project can be found here: https://github.com/GaetanPelletier/Project_CNN_dog_breeds_classification

 ![Dog Breeds Classification App](https://github.com/GaetanPelletier/Dog_breeds_DL/blob/main/dog_breeds_app.png)